Offerel/roundcube_storage/README.md

 Directly integrate elFinder as App in to Roundcube with SSO.
 You can find elFinder at GitHub (https://github.com/Studio-42/elFinder).

 # Changelog
-v1.0.1
+**v1.0.1**
-  I have changed the authentication.
+ - I have changed the authentication.
 Now I use directly the Roundcube session to login and build the path for elFinder.
 This is more secure than my previous approach.

-v1.0
+ - Addes skin support for classic skin

+**v1.0**
-  This is the first release and somewhat like a first test.
+ - This is the first release and somewhat like a first test.
 You have to download and configure elFinder yourself, since this is not the goal of this plugin.

 # Installation
 1. Extract the downloaded archive into Roundcube’s plugin directory `<roundcube>/plugins/` and rename it to `storage`.